-The Advis Group has significant experience providing services to HHAs.
+Advis has significant experience providing services to HHAs.
 We work with providers to assess compliance and implement required changes to meet the new standards.
-For more information on how this CMS Final Rule will affect your organization, or for assistance in implementing required changes, call The Advis Group at 708-478-7030.
+For more information on how this CMS Final Rule will affect your organization, or for assistance in implementing required changes, contact Advis or call 708-478-7030.

 When important news breaks, count on Advis to keep you informed.
 The healthcare industry is anything but stagnant, and rapid change is upon us.
 As a healthcare professional, you know staying current is paramount for your success.
 Advis is committed to providing key analysis whenever important developments break.
 To receive our timely updates and ensure you have the tools needed to plan for change, subscribe to the art of healthcare smart.